cap-js/docs/tools/cds-typer.md

 We especially suggest deleting all generated types when switching between development branches to avoid unexpected behavior from lingering types.

 ## Integrate Into TypeScript Projects
 The types emitted by `cds-typer` can be used in TypeScript projects as well!
-Depending on your project setup you may have to do some manual configuration.
+Depending on your project setup you may have to do some manual configuration for your local development setup.

 1. Make sure the directory the types are generated into are part of your project's files.
 You will either have to add that folder to your `rootDirs` in your _tsconfig.json_ or make sure the types are generated into a directory that is already part of your `rootDir`.
 2. Preferably run the project using `cds-ts`.
-3. If you have to use `tsc`, for example for deployment, you have to touch up on the generated files.
+3. If you have to use `tsc`, you have to touch up on the generated files.
 Assume your types are in _@cds-models_ below your project's root directory and your code is transpiled to _dist/_, you would use:

 ```sh
 tsc && cp -r @cds-models dist
 ```

 ## Integrate Into Your CI
 As the generated types are build artifacts, we recommend to exclude them from your software versioning process.
-Still, as using `cds-typer` changes how you include your model in your service implementation, you need to include the emitted files when releasing your project or running tests in your continuous integration pipeline.
+Still, as using `cds-typer` changes how you include your model in your service implementation, you need to include the emitted files when running tests in your continuous integration pipeline.
 You should therefore trigger `cds-typer` as part of your build process.
 One easy way to do so is to add a variation of the following command to your build script:

 ```sh